If you believe you are a victim of a scam, consider following these tips.

 - background check fees

-If you have any concerns about a job you find on Indeed, or receive any communication of a job offer that concerns you, please contact Indeed immediately.
+If you have any concerns about a job you find on Indeed, or receive any communication of a job offer that causes you concern, please contact Indeed immediately.

 Please note: The information provided in this article is for general informational purposes only and may not be comprehensive.